Naresh-Chaurasia/connect2naresh/content/docs/books/steal-artist.md

 {{< callout info >}}
-Study the work of Marius & Elena, Basi Y Deisy, Daniel Rosa, Javier Escobar.
+Study the work of Marius & Elena, Basi Y Deisy, Daniel Rosa, ~~Javier Escobar~~.
 {{< /callout >}}

 You don't get to pick your family, but you can pick your teachers and you can pick your friends and you can pick the music you listen to and you can pick the books you read and you can pick the movies you see.
 You are, in fact, a mashup of what you choose to let into your life.
 You are the sum of your influences.
 The German writer Goethe said, "We are shaped and fashioned by what we love."